SAP-samples/teched2025-AD161/exercises/ex1/README.md

         No service definitions found in loaded models.
         Waiting for some to arrive...
     ```

-    Note that due to the _.env_ file, xflights is started on port 4005.
-    This becomes important later, when we start the xtravels app in parallel.
+-->

 ## Exercise 1.2 - Add the domain model

 After completing these steps you will have defined the essential entities of the xflights app.

-1. The first part of the new app is the domain model.
+The first part of the new app is the domain model with these entities:
-In folder _xflights/db_, create a file named _schema.cds_.
-Copy the content of [assets/ex1/schema.cds](../../assets/ex1/schema.cds)
-into the new file.
-The file defines the following entities:

     * Airlines
       A list of airlines that operate flights
     * Airports